ehsanyousefzadehasl/APP/README.md

 ## Some tips to write better code
 1. Try to add description to each function you develope and refactor it.
-So, whenever another programmer or yourself after a while to apply some changes to the code, the understanding process of the code will be easy and fast.
+So, whenever another programmer or yourself, after a while, decide to apply some changes to the source code, the manipulation process of the code will be easy and fast.

 ```python
 def function_name(function_arguments):
     """